rohankanhaisingh/Performance-Log/README.md

 On that page (index), you will see 3 cards displaying information and usage about three hardware units; CPU, RAM and your Disk.
 You can't do really much on that page except reading information and the usage.

+### Games
+This page will show all (steam) games you have installed.
+You can launch the games from the webpage.

 ### Energy page
 The second page is the energy page.
 On that page you will see information about your battery (if you have a laptop of course).
 It will show your battery usage in a epic self-made CSS battery layout with cool waves in the background.